dhardestylewis/swatplus_predocker/README.md

 cmake --build . --target install
 ```

 `libjson-c` may not be installed until you attempt to build and install SWAT+ using `cmake`.
-If that's the case, simply repeat the steps of the 2nd codeblock above.
+If that's the case, simply repeat the steps of the 2nd codeblock above, substituting the newly intalled location of libjson-c in LD_LIBRARY_PATH

 If you have trouble compiling and installing SWAT+, you may refer to this [Dockerfile](https://hub.docker.com/r/dhardestylewis/swatplus_docker/dockerfile).